GenomicsAotearoa/metagenomics_summer_school/materials/day4/ex13_presentation.md

   * convert to `Markdown` and enter a short description of the workshop (e.g. `Data presentation exercises for the Genomics Aotearoa Metagenomics Workshop, 2020`).
   * as above, press <shift> + <enter> to render the text

-*Note: for `Markdown` blocks, simply double click on a block to be able to re-edit the rendered section.
-To run a code block, use the same method of clicking on the block and pressing `<shift> + <enter>` to interactively run the code for that block (in this case, to run our `R` code).*
+*NOTE: for `Markdown` blocks, simply double click on a block to be able to re-edit the rendered section.*

+*NOTE: To run a code block, use the same method of clicking on the block and pressing `<shift> + <enter>` to interactively run the code for that block (in this case, to run our `R` code).*

 ---